kaecoutinho/RKRShell/README.md

 **RKRShell** is a _Formal Languages and Automata Theory_ class project which is basically a command-line interpreter that can be executed in both _Unix_ and _Windows_ operating systems.

-_Flex & Bison_ are the major used resources within this project. _C/C++_ is the mostly used programming language within this project development.
+_Flex & Bison_ are the major used resources / tools within this project. _C/C++_ is the mostly used programming language within this project development.

 ## Usage